-Permissible figures will be restricted to the ISTD Bronze syllabus for International-style dances and USISTD, NDCA, DVIDA, FADS, AMDS, or similar Bronze syllabi for the American-style dances.
+Permissible figures are restricted to the ISTD Bronze syllabus for International-style dances and USISTD, NDCA, DVIDA, FADS, AMDS, or similar Bronze syllabi for the American-style dances.

 Beginner, Intermediate, Advanced

-For all three levels, we will be allowing any figure that is Gold or below in the ISTD syllabus for the International-style events and the USISTD, NDCA, DVIDA, FADS, or AMDS syllabi or similar for the American-style events.
+For all three levels, we allow any figure that is Gold or below in the ISTD syllabus for the International-style events and the USISTD, NDCA, DVIDA, FADS, or AMDS syllabi or similar for the American-style events

 Open choreography is permitted.
 No lifts are allowed.